 - Higher (-) input V than reference voltage at (+) input = low output.

-High output is a voltage as close to the positive supply as the op amp can provide.
+- High output is a voltage that is as close to the positive supply as the op amp output can provide.

 - Brief Schmitt trigger LM358 op amp comparator circuit